Katie-Marie/Artyom/README.md

 # Artyom
 Artyom is tool which takes a batch of audio files and transcribes them into their native language as well as creating a translation into english.

-Intended use of this tool: about once a week download a bunch of podcasts in foreign languages, upload them to Google bucket and run this script to transcribe them.
+Intended use of this tool: Download a bunch of podcasts in foreign languages, upload them to Google bucket and run this script to transcribe them.
 After listening to the podcasts I can then come back and read the transcripts to see what I missed.
+Often there will be an interesting podcast in the language you are trying to learn but no transcripts/translations available.
+And there are some languages with very few learning materials available so you can use tools that scrap the audio from video content and then run this script.

 To use this tool you will require:
 - a Google Cloud Project